 The Tex – ‘pulled’ dark meat

 Pros: Moist tender turkey, prepared in advance.
-Can use frozen turkeys – overall less meat required, so is very economic.
+Can use frozen turkeys—overall less meat required, so is very economical.
 Fun and interesting change to roast turkey!

 WDC Rating 8/10

-A few years ago brining was unheard of.
-But these days most people are aware of the concept – and are even having a go themselves.
-Americans have been brining their turkeys – and other joints – for years and years.
+A few years ago brining a turkey was unheard of.
+But these days most people are aware of the concept—and are even having a go themselves.
+Americans have been brining their turkeys—and other joints—for years and years.
 You can even buy the turkeys already brined.

-So what is brining?
+So what is brining and how do you brine a turkey?
 It’s another of those counter-intuitive scientific facts.
 A turkey submerged for a day or two in salted water makes it juicier.

 But does it not taste of salt?
 Yes, but not so you would notice too much.
 Just focus on all that extra moistness.

 Okay, so how does it work?
-Through osmosis, water with high saline content will flow to areas of low saline content.
-In addition the salt changes the structure of the meat cells allowing them to hold more water.
+Through osmosis, water with high saline content will flow to areas of low saline content – i.e. from the brine to the turkey.
+In addition, the salt changes the structure of the meat cells allowing them to hold more water.
 The extra moisture can be lost in the cooking but not all of it.

 The problem with brining is that there is a trade-off between juiciness and flavour.
 Turkey is full of natural turkey flavour which is then diluted with salty tap water.
-Also the juices left in the roasting pan from the turkey will be so salty it cannot be used as gravy.
-To counteract this effect, many cooks add aromatics, sweeteners, fruit juice or even buttermilk.
+Also, the juices left in the roasting pan from the turkey will be so salty it cannot be used as gravy.
+To counteract this effect, many cooks add aromatics, sweeteners, fruit juice or even buttermilk to their brine.

 Pros: Moist tender turkey breast.